 How much attention a developer pays to investigate those expectations and how much time they spend on research is up to each individual, however, as a Product Owner, you can have a huge impact on the quality of requirements specifications and how the latter are managed.
 The list below may not be complete or it may not fully fit each and every development environment, yet it can act as a strong starting point for building your own set of practices.

 New features are what every product owner loves the most.
 How to manage the requirements for those to be delivered effectively?
 The following tips should help:

-- Keep all the updated requirements in one place.
 There is hardly anything more frustrating than having to look for current requirements in tens of comments under the actual description or having to decide which commenter is actually authorized to change the requirements.
 The goal here is to keep all the up-to-date requirements and details in the main/primary description of a task.
 Even though the information in comments may affect initial criteria, just update this primary description accordingly.

 - User navigates to “/accounts” and clicks on red download CSV button

 - Popup appears with two buttons: “This year” and “Last year”

 - If user clicked on “Last year” download is initiated

 A textual requirements description is essential in most cases, but an image is often worth more than a thousand words.
 Even a simple mockup can limit misunderstandings by a great factor.
 There are many apps out there that might be helpful here, like Balsamiq, InVision or Mockingbird, but manipulating screenshots of an existing app also works.

 If the expectation is to process or generate some file — attach an example of such a file.
 If the goal is to integrate what is being developed with some service, ensure your devs have access to this service and its documentation.
 This list could go on and on — the bottom line is — if there is something that our developer might make use of, try to foresee it and provide them with (access to) it.